sakapon/Documents/Software/Languages/CSharp/Syntax-Tree-Debugger.en.md

 if you know these members, you can scan nodes.

 In addition to this, DebuggerLib is created as a class library that defines methods called from code for debugging.
-Let this library go through to notify the position of each statement and the variables and their values that exist immediately before it.
+Let this library go through to notify the position of each statement and, the variables and their values that exist immediately before it.

 In the Program class, after saving the generated debugging source code to a file, compile it using CodeDomProvider in the System.CodeDom.Compiler namespace, and call its entry point (the Main method).
-It also registers the event handler when the debug code is executed, and stops it for the specified time using the Thread.Sleep method.
+It also registers the event handler when the debug code is executed, and pauses the program for the specified time using the `Thread.Sleep` method.

-Now, if the original source code to be debugged is Program.cs, the following Program.g.cs is generated as the debugging source code.
+Now, if the original source code to be debugged is Program.cs below, the following Program.g.cs is generated as the debugging source code.

 https://gist.github.com/sakapon/e418ec76781dcff701bd61692f03890c